-Future Medical’s Board of Directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.
+Future Medical’s General Manager has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.

-Future Medical’s Compliance Manager has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it and for internal control systems and procedures, ensuring they are effective in countering modern slavery.
+Future Medical’s Business Support Manager has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it and for internal control systems and procedures, ensuring they are effective in countering modern slavery.

 All Future Medical Employees are responsible for complying with the requirements of the policy as a direct requirement of the Modern Slavery Act 2015.